cassiofreitas/academia_capgemini/question_2/README.md

 To show a little more about my code, I provided a second version [`available here`](challenge_question_1_extra.php).

-That version can be used to do more tests and to show more results.
+This version can be used to do more tests and to show more results.

 This extra version helped me during the development process.